 BCNA’s Helpline includes experienced cancer nurses who provide support and information.

-Though the Helpline can’t provide personalised medical advice, the team can talk to you about concerns you may be experiencing and refer you to supports available to assist you.
+Though the Helpline can’t provide personalised medical advice, the team can talk to you about concerns you may be experiencing and refer you to support available to assist you.

-Here, the Helpline answers some common questions about breast cancer and its treatments.
+Here, the Helpline answers some common questions about breast cancer and treatment.